smith210/CSCI330/README.txt

-Installation: Download entire directory located in the SURLY2 folder.
+Installation: Download entire directory located in the SURLY folder.

 Run Instructions: execute the Main.java program with one argument - a testfile of your choice formatted like SQL, similar to below: